1955 Singaporean general election: Results

 The Sunday Times the day after the election, reporting on the results and David Marshall's Labour Front victory.

 Although many British observers had expected the Progressive Party (PP) to win the election and for its leader Tan Chye Cheng to be appointed Chief Minister, the outcome proved to be a major upset.
 The newly formed Labour Front (LF) emerged with the largest number of seats, and its chairman David Marshall was appointed instead after unseating Tan at Cairnhill.
 When including two nominated members aligned with the party, the LF held 12 seats.
 It subsequently formed a minority government with the Singapore branches of the United Malays National Organisation (UMNO) and the Malayan Chinese Association (MCA), each holding one seat, along with the support of the three ex-officio members of the Assembly, the Chief Secretary William Goode, Attorney-General John Davies and Financial Secretary Thomas Hart.
 This alliance commanded a slim majority of 17 out of 32 seats in the Assembly.

 This election remains unique in Singapore's political history as the only general election to have resulted in a coalition government, the only occasion on which there was a hung legislature and the only time ever since that a ruling government was not formed by the People's Action Party (PAP).
 On the opposition side, the newly established PAP, led by lawyer and former PP election agent Lee Kuan Yew, deliberately contested only a limited number of constituencies as a protest against the Rendel Constitution.

-After the election, independent candidate Ahmad Ibrahim joined the PAP, bringing its representation in the Assembly to four members.
+As independent member Ahmad Ibrahim joined PAP following the election, PAP had 4 members in the Assembly and thus Lee became the new Leader of the Opposition.
 Lee won Tanjong Pagar with 78.33% of the votes, one of the highest margins in the election, and later remarked that he had also considered contesting Tanglin, but chose Tanjong Pagar due to its strong dockworker base and welfare networks.